gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

 1. Everything after `:` is stripped
 2. Slash (`/`) is replaced with double underscores (`__`) - primary alias
 3. Slash (`/`) is replaced with dash (`-`) - secondary alias, requires GitLab Runner v1.1.0 or newer

+Starting with 9.4 You can also set additional alias using the `alias` setting of `services` configuration entry.
+Please read [Extended docker configuration options](#extended-docker-configuration-options) for more information.

 ## Configuring services